 4. Loan Tenure (Time vs. Money)

-- 25 Years: This is the standard maximum.
+How long do you want to be in debt?- 25 Years: This is the standard maximum.
 It offers the lowest monthly payments, making expensive homes seem affordable.
 However, it maximizes the interest the bank earns from you.

 - 15 Years: The monthly payments skyrocket, but you save a fortune in the long run.